 Handicrafts have been another important line with "Doll's House" and "Your Dream Doll's House" being claimed to have brought about a small revolution in this area.
 "Building the Bounty" and "Building a Medieval Fortress" are other Ediciones del Prado handicraft collections that have enjoyed enormous popularity.

-What's your Del Prado worth?
-Take a look at this list of Del Prado price guide: sold listings for a value indication.
+What's it worth?
+Take a look at this Del Prado price guide: sold listings for a value indication.